 The first and most important thing you can do is to be creating new and relevant content for your website on a consistent basis.
 Posting between one and five articles or blog posts per week is a good habit to get into.
-The more natural that this content creation appears, the better off you are going to be; A little bit consistent is better than a lot inconsistent.
+The more natural that this content creation appears, the better off you are going to be.
+A little bit of consistency is better than a lot of inconsistency.

 Keep track of what your customers are doing on your site and keep an eye on your page ranking to make sure that you are consistently improving.
 For best results, be proactive and follow a daily or weekly plan to consistently measure and improve your ranking and customer behaviors.
 Also, be sure that you remove any dead links or anchor texts and work on consistently building relevant inbound links.

 Make sure that as you are adding new content that it is consistently relevant to your keywords and that your anchor text is also consistent with your keywords.
 Also, be sure that you are using your anchors to link back to the most important pages within your site.

 As you are applying these strategies, it’s important to treat search engine optimization just like any other marketing strategy.
 This means that you regard it as an ongoing process rather than a project that will someday be completed.
 Focus on progress and on consistency rather than getting hung up on getting it perfect.
 With a little perseverance, you can get the things done that will make your site a great success.